-The University of Oregon Nonprofit Clinic provides a free organizational assessment to nonprofits (budget about $50k to $3m) that are either in Eugene, Springfield and surrounding rural areas or that have capability to conference via video conference.
+The University of Oregon Nonprofit Clinic provides a free governance assessment to Oregon nonprofits (budget about $50k to $4m).
 Nonprofits interested in participating in this dynamic interdisciplinary program are strongly encouraged to apply.
 Applications are accepted and reviewed on a rolling basis.

-The Nonprofit Clinic will provide you with a free organizational assessment – a valuable “reality check” intended to assist your organization in identifying strengths and needs for change.
+The Nonprofit Clinic will provide you with a free governance assessment – a valuable “reality check” intended to assist your organization in identifying strengths and needs for change.
 A written report of the assessment, guidance on how to accomplish suggested changes and a detailed resource packet to help with implementation of recommendations will be presented.

 Your Nonprofit will be assigned an interdisciplinary team of students drawn from the UO School of Law, the Lundquist College of Business, the School of Planning, Public Policy, and Management (PPPM), and the Master's Degree Program in Conflict and Dispute Resolution (CRES).
 An experienced consultant will guide the team.

 We will also provide a valuable legal compliance review of your Organization’s Articles of Incorporation and Bylaws, as well as access to select group trainings for your board and staff.

 Your board and key staff will be asked to complete a survey by mid-December.